Lord Theobald Butler: Income and Inheritance

+Household

+Records from the 1891 United Kingdom census indicate that Lord Theobald, his wife, and their three children lived at the Vicarage in Croxton Kerrial, and employed two nurses, a cook, housemaid, general servant and footman in their household.

-Records from the 1901 United Kingdom Census record that Lord Theobald's household employed a staff of seven, including a Cook, Lady's Maid, Parlour maid, Kitchen maid, Scullery Maid, and Housemaid who lived at Ulcombe Rectory, and a coachman who lived at a neighbouring cottage.
-By the time of the 1911 United Kingdom census the composition of the household decreased.
-The residents of Rectory in Ulcombe, Kent then included Lord Theobald, his family, and small household of servants, which included a Cook, Kitchen maid, and Parlour maid, as well as a Coachman and Gardener who lived in neighbouring cottages.
+By the time of the 1901 United Kingdom Census, Lord Theobald's household employed a staff of seven, including a Cook, Lady's Maid, Parlour maid, Kitchen maid, Scullery Maid, and Housemaid who lived at Ulcombe Rectory, and a coachman who lived at a neighbouring cottage.

+Returns from the 1911 United Kingdom census show that composition of the household had decreased; the residents of Rectory in Ulcombe, Kent then included Lord Theobald, his family, and small household of servants, which included a Cook, Kitchen maid, and Parlour maid, as well as a Coachman and Gardener who lived in neighbouring cottages.
 In 1915 a Welshman, Tom Jones, was employed as Lord Theobald's Chauffeur for approximately 14 months.

 Further reductions in the size of the household were recorded in the 1921 United Kingdom census, with only three female servants being recorded as living at Ulcombe Rectory, as well as a Gardener who lived nearby.